Stacked Intelligent Metasurfaces for Task-Oriented Semantic Communications: Simulation Results

 \subsection{Performance Evaluation}

 In Fig. 2(a), we evaluate the effect of the number $L$ of layers on the recognition accuracy, where we consider $N = 441$, $d_{s,r} = 10$ m.
 For each input image, we retain only the $21 \times 21$ pixels in the center.
 For simplicity, $M = 8$ antennas are deployed at the receiver for recognizing digits $0 \sim 7$.
-As observed in Fig. 2(a), the recognition accuracy using the SIM-based DNN increases with the number of metasurface layers, thanks to the enhanced inference capability of the multi-layer diffractive architecture of the SIM for achieving more accurate beam steering.
+As observed in Fig. 2(a), the recognition accuracy using the SIM-based EMNN increases with the number of metasurface layers, thanks to the enhanced inference capability of the multi-layer architecture for achieving more accurate beam steering.

 Fig. 2(b) shows the recognition accuracy under different numbers $N$ of meta-atoms on each layer, where we set $L = 7$ and maintain the other parameters the same as Fig. 2(a).
 For each input image, we preprocess it to match the size of the source encoding layer by using the bilinear interpolation method \cite{jahne2005digital}.
 Note that the recognition accuracy improves as $N$ increases, since a larger number of learnable neurons (meta-atoms) would enhance the representational capability of the SIM.
 Additionally, increasing the number of meta-atoms also increases the aperture of the output metasurface layer, thus having a higher Rayleigh resolution to distinguish the signals at different receiving antennas.
-Specifically, the seven-layer SIM with $N = 25$ meta-atoms on each layer achieves a low recognition accuracy of only $24\%$ on the test set.
+Specifically, the seven-layer SIM with $N = 25$ meta-atoms on each layer achieves a low recognition accuracy of only $32\%$ on the testing set.
 As $N$ increases to $121$ and $441$, the recognition accuracy on the testing set becomes $77\%$ and $84\%$, respectively.

+According to the simulation results in Fig. 2(a)-(b), increasing the value of $L$ and $N$ enhances recognition accuracy.
+However, the improvement of recognition accuracy is relatively small when $L$ exceeds $7$, as shown in Fig. 2(a).
+Similarly, Fig. 2(b) demonstrates the performance plateaus when $N$ exceeds 441.
+These diminishing returns suggest choosing proper SIM parameters for achieving the desired performance with minimum hardware cost.